IsaakBerg/grasshopper-primer/en/1-foundations/1-1/1_installing-and-launching-grasshopper.md

 ####1.1.1.1.
 DOWNLOADING
 To download the Grasshopper plug-in, visit the Grasshopper web site.
-Click on the Download tab at the top of the page, and when prompted on the next screen, enter your email address.
-Now, right click on the download link, and choose Save Target As from the menu.
-Select a location on your hard drive (note: the file cannot be loaded over a network connection, so the file must be saved locally to your computer’s hard drive) and save the executable file to that address.
+Click on the *Download* tab at the top of the page, and when prompted on the next screen, enter your email address.
+Now, right click on the download link, and choose *Save Target As* from the menu.
+Select a location on your hard drive (note: the file cannot be loaded over a network connection, so the file must be saved to a hard drive local to your computer) and save the executable file to that address.

 ![](images/1-1-1/1-1-1_001-downloading.png)

 >Download Grasshopper from the [grasshopper3d.com](http://grasshopper3d.com) website.

 ####1.1.1.2.
 INSTALLING
-Select Run from the download dialog box and follow the installer instructions.
-(*Note: you must have Rhino 5 already installed on your computer for the plug-in to install properly*).
+Select *Run* from the download dialog box or double-click on the file and follow the installer instructions. (*Note: you must have Rhino 5 already installed on your computer for the plug-in to install properly*).

 ![IMAGE](images/1-1-1/1-1-1_002-installing.png)
 >Follow the steps in the Installation wizard.

 ####1.1.1.3.
 LAUNCHING
-To launch Grasshopper, type Grasshopper into the Rhino Command line.
+To launch Grasshopper, type *Grasshopper* into the Rhino Command line.
 If Grasshopper is installed correctly, the first thing you will see is its splash screen showing a progress bar while it finishes loading.
 Once Grasshopper launches, the next thing you will see (*after the splash screen disappears*) is a new window floating in front of Rhino.
 This window is Grasshopper's User Interface (UI) within which you can create node-based programs to automate various types of functionality in Rhino.
 Best practice (*if you have a large enough screen or more than one screen*) is to arrange the windows so that they